- Career steps

 The best way to acquire experience and background in the field is to get jobs or internships working with actual security threats via corporate cybersecurity departments, consultants, or within a security operations center.

-Another important facet of security software development work is the ability to work on teams.
+2. Working with teams: Another important facet of security software development work is the ability to work on teams.
 During the course of developing technical chops and experience with security threat detection and elimination, it’s also important to develop skills that will help with communication and collaboration.

 Additionally, building a professional network and establishing a reputation as a team player will help to create career opportunities in the future.